Ozone therapy

 - By selectively increasing antioxidant enzyme activity in healthy cells, ozone protects against side effects of chemo/radiation

-- Increases chemo/radiation efficacy by adding additional oxidant stress
+- May increases chemo/radiation efficacy by adding additional oxidant stress

 - Many normalize “marginal” cancer cells by stimulating pyruvate to acyl-CoA conversion